ParkerGits/getting-started-with-angular-notes/README.md

 ## 🌟 About

-These notes go along with the [Getting Started with Angular](https://egghead.io/courses/get-started-with-angular) course from [John Lindquist](https://egghead.io/instructors/john-lindquist)
+These notes go along with the [Get Started with Angular](https://egghead.io/courses/get-started-with-angular) course from [John Lindquist](https://egghead.io/instructors/john-lindquist) on [egghead.io](http://egghead.io/).

 In this course, you can expect to
 - Create an application with the [Angular CLI](https://cli.angular.io/) 🅰